msaelices/whatsapp-mcp-server/README.md

 - **Group Management**: Create groups, list members, add/remove participants
 - **Session Management**: Create, restore, and manage multiple WhatsApp sessions

+## WhatsApp API Client

+This project uses the `whatsapp-api-client-python` library to interact with WhatsApp.
+The client provides access to the WhatsApp Cloud API, which requires:

+1. A WhatsApp Business Account
+2. A valid API key or access token

+You should set up your WhatsApp Business API credentials before using this MCP server.
+Please refer to the [WhatsApp Business API documentation](https://developers.facebook.com/docs/whatsapp/cloud-api) for more information on how to obtain the necessary credentials.

 ## Installation

 ```bash